vianneyPL/qdb-benchmark/Backlog.md

 - [X] Save time series of each threads
 - [X] Generate detailed HTML report of each test
 - [X] Generate index HTML with link to each test
-- [ ] Add summary information in the index page
 - [X] Generate summary report for TeamCity
 - [X] Generate plots for each threads
 - [X] Generate summary plots
 - [X] Download node infos like memory consumption
+- [X] Plot memory consumption
+- [X] Plot entry count
+- [X] Automatically select horizontal or vertical bar chart
+- [X] Automatically disable summary chart if there is only one test of that class
+- [ ] Automatically selects the test with the highest value
+- [ ] Add summary information in the index page
 - [ ] Show estimated run time at start
 - [ ] Show actual run time at the end
-- [ ] Plot total speed
-- [X] Plot memory consumption
-- [X] Plot entry count
 - [ ] Report memory usage (min/max/average) to teamcity
 - [ ] Report frequency to teamcity
 - [ ] Limit test by number of iterations
+- [ ] Allow to stack traces

 # Implementation details